Barnabas: Biblical narrative

 Barnabas appears mainly in Acts, a history of the early Christian church.
 He also appears in several of Paul's epistles.

 Barnabas, a native of Cyprus and a Levite, is first mentioned in the Acts of the Apostles as a member of the early Christian community in Jerusalem, who sold the land that he owned and gave the proceeds to the community.
 When the future Paul the Apostle returned to Jerusalem after his conversion, Barnabas introduced him to the apostles.
-Easton, in his Bible Dictionary, supposes that they had been fellow students in the school of Gamaliel.
+Matthew George Easton, in his Bible Dictionary, supposes that they had been fellow students in the school of Gamaliel.

-The successful preaching of Christianity at Antioch to non-Jews led the church at Jerusalem to send Barnabas there to oversee the movement.
+The successful preaching of Christianity at Antioch of Pisidia to non-Jews led the church at Jerusalem to send Barnabas there to oversee the movement.
 He found the work so extensive and weighty that he went to Tarsus in search of Paul (still referred to as Saul), "an admirable colleague", to assist him.
 Paul returned with him to Antioch and labored with him for a whole year.
-At the end of this period, the two were sent up to Jerusalem (44 AD) with contributions from the church at Antioch for the relief of the poorer Christians in Judea.
+At the end of this period, the two were sent to Jerusalem (44 AD) with contributions from the church at Antioch for the relief of the poorer Christians in Judea.

 They returned to Antioch taking John Mark with them, the cousin or nephew of Barnabas.
 Later, they went to Cyprus and some of the principal cities of Pamphylia, Pisidia, and Lycaonia.
 After recounting what the governor of Cyprus Sergius Paulus believed, Acts 13:9 speaks of Barnabas's spiritual brother no longer as Saul, but as Paul, his Roman name.
 From that point forward, when Acts refers to the two as a pair, it generally no longer uses "Barnabas and Saul", but "Paul and Barnabas".
-Only in Acts 14:14 and Acts 15:12,25 does Barnabas again occupy the first place; in Acts 14:14 with reference to Barnabas being mentioned first two verses earlier in Acts 14:12, and in Acts 15:12,25, because Barnabas stood in closer relation to the Jerusalem church than Paul.
+Only in Acts 14:14 and Acts 15:12.25 does Barnabas again occupy the first place; in Acts 14:14 with reference to Barnabas being mentioned first two verses earlier in Acts 14:12, and in Acts 15:12.25, because Barnabas stood in closer relation to the Jerusalem church than Paul.
 Paul appears as the more eloquent missionary, whence the Lystrans regarded him as Hermes and Barnabas as Zeus.

 Acts 14:14 is also the only biblical verse where Barnabas is referred to using the Greek word for Apostle.